-FIG. 5 illustrates a rendering or instantiation of a Dot likelihood of rain, expressed as a percentage 122, and rendered against an image of a cloud 124.
-According to the above, a definition for Dot 120 includes a definition of the size, configuration, and location of a first control space 126, a specification of the layout and functionality of control interfaces (or simply controls) located in a second control space 130.
+FIG. 5 illustrates a rendering or instantiation of a Dot Definition as a Dot 120, in this case a visual indicator of likelihood of rain, expressed as a percentage 122, and rendered against an image of a cloud 124.
+According to the above, a definition for Dot 120 includes a definition of the 5 size, configuration, and location of a first control space 126, a specification of the layout and functionality of control interfaces (or simply controls) located in a second control space 130.
 Examples of such controls include a "close" button, a "resize" handle, etc.

-The image of a cloud 124 against which the likelihood of instructions for rendering the cloud may be found in the appearance definition 106, and thus resides within the Dot Definition 104.
-Alternatively, the data representing the image of the cloud 124 may be obtained from the location to which network reference 108 points.
+The image of a cloud 124 against which the likelihood of rain is rendered is a static image.
+The data representing the instructions for rendering the cloud may be found in the appearance definition 106, and thus resides within the Dot Definition 104.
+Alternatively, the data representing the image 15 of the cloud 124 may be obtained from the location to which network reference 108 points.
 In either case, the data representing the cloud is utilized by the Application Media Viewer 104 to render the cloud image.

-The actual data representing the likelihood of rain may be standard Internet content, and will change periodically as controlled by the source (e.g., the Internet content itself obtained from a server at network reference 108) of the data.
+The actual data representing the likelihood of rain may be 20 standard Internet content, and will change periodically as controlled by the source (e.g., the Internet content itself obtained from a server at network reference 108) of the data.
 Since this data changes as controlled by the source, the data is considered dynamic.
-This dynamic data is obtained by the Application Media Viewer from the source, and rendered atop the static image of the cloud.
-The frequency of updating and re-rendering of the dynamic data may be under the control of the Dot Definition or the source of the data, as a developer 5 deems appropriate.
-The data to be rendered with the image may for example overlay, or be rendered in a layer on top of the image, beside the image, in the same layer or otherwise, in a layer under the image layer, etc. However, there is generally an intended relationship between the position of rendered Internet content and other items rendered in the graphical user interface.
+This dynamic data is obtained by the 25 Application Media Viewer from the source, and rendered atop the static image of the cloud.
+The frequency of updating and re-rendering of the dynamic data may be under the control of the Dot Definition or the source of the data, as a developer deems appropriate.
+The data to be rendered with the image 30 may for example overlay, or be rendered in a layer on top of the image, beside the image, in the same layer or otherwise, in a layer under the image layer, etc. However, there is generally an intended relationship between the position of rendered Internet content and other items rendered in the graphical user 35 interface.
 For this reason, we say that the Internet content is rendered "in association with" the image within the graphical user interface.

-It will be appreciated that Dot 120 is merely on illustration 15 of a Dot, and many other types of content, format, layout, controls, functionality, etc. are contemplated by the present invention.
-For example, additional display of information and/or control may also be presented in top/bottom bars 132, 134, respectively, as will be understood by one skilled in the 20
+It will be appreciated that Dot 120 is merely on illustration of a Dot, and many other types of content, format, layout, 40 controls, functionality, etc. are contemplated by the present invention.
+For example, additional display of information and/or control may also be presented in top/bottom bars 132, 134, respectively, as will be understood by one skilled in the

 Thus, a Dot is defined using, for example, an XML file which is the embodiment of a Dot Definition 104.
-The definition contains enough information that, when instantiated, the Dot may be rendered and filled with Internet content from 25 a source.
-The Dot Definition contains data used to define and configure a frame and its elements, specify and lay out the controls, and specify parameters that initialize all the Dot's components with content and data.
+The definition contains enough information that, when instantiated, the Dot may be rendered and filled with Internet content from a source.
+The Dot Definition contains data used to define and 50 configure a frame and its elements, specify and lay out the controls, and specify parameters that initialize all the Dot's components with content and data.